 Chapter Housing Agreement

 Chapter leadership is asked to review and agreed to this document each spring for the upcoming academic year.
-The agreement outlines the College's expectations regarding the chapter house's location, recognition, occupancy, and room assignments.
+The agreement outlines the University's expectations regarding the chapter house's location, recognition, occupancy, and room assignments.
 Highlights include:

 Location & Recognition of Greek Organization Campus Residence